 Losing weight will relieve some of the stress placed on the bladder.
 Eat healthily and regular exercise if possible.

 Strengthening the pelvis may help increase bladder control.
 There are many online pelvic resources available or talk to a health care provider about devices to improve strength such as kegel balls.

 Certain drinks will increase the likelihood of incontinence.
 Eliminating such drinks can help improve results.
 Drinks that seem to commonly trigger female incontinence include:

 Female Urinary Incontinence Treatment

 No one wants to live with incontinence.
 Luckily, there may be solutions.
 See a doctor if you notice urinary incontinence symptoms are not going away, getting worse and/or affecting quality of life.
-In order to get the most information, a doctor will likely ask you to record urination habits for at least a couple of days or even up to a week.
-The bladder dietary will include what you eat and drink each day, each time you urinate and how much urine is produced each time.
+To get the most information, a doctor will likely ask you to record urination habits for at least a couple of days or even up to a week.
+The bladder diet will include what you eat and drink each day, each time you urinate and how much urine is produced each time.
 This is when the doctor measures urine output and then measures how much remains in the bladder.
 When the doctor has the necessary information, a treatment plan will most likely be discussed.